K0K0SHA/stay_awake/README.md

 sudo bash ./config.sh

 You need python3 installed on your system.
 Your system also needs python3-pip and python3-tk.
+If you don't want to use sudo (I don't judge), you still have to ensure the dependencies are installed already.
+If that is the case, then copy the python script to /usr/bin and done.

 SETUP ON WINDOWS